-These identification requirements do not apply to Bonds held with a Central Securities Depositary as defined by article 2, paragraph 1, 1) of the Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositaries amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012 and their sub-participants established outside Belgium acting as Participants in the NBB Securities Settlement System, provided that these institutions or sub-participants only hold X-accounts and are able to identify the holders for whom they hold Bonds in such accounts.
-The application of this exception to the identification requirements otherwise applicable is conditioned on the central securities depositaries and their sub-participants including a provision in their contractual arrangements with their clients/ account holders, that the latter must be Eligible Investors.
+These identification requirements do not apply to Bonds held with a Central Securities Depositary as defined by article 2, paragraph 1, 1) of the Regulation (EU) No. 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositaries and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No. 236/2012, amended by Regulation (EU) 2016/1033 of the European Parliament and of the Council of 23 June 2016 (Consolidated text available) ("CSD") acting as Participants in the NBB Securities Settlement System (each, a "NBB-CSD"), provided that they only hold X-accounts and that they are able to identify the holders for whom they hold Bonds in such accounts.
+For this exception to the identification requirements (otherwise applicable) to apply, it is furthermore required that the contractual arrangements concluded by the relevant NBB-CSDs acting as Participants with their clients account holders, include the commitment that the latter are all Eligible Investors.